speedata/publisher/README.md

 The code is fully functional.
 See [the requirements section on the github page](http://speedata.github.com/publisher/) on how to get the software running.

-Most of the source is currently in German, one of the first things we change is that we translate it into English.
+We are on our way to version 2 of the publisher.
+Expect lots of code changes.
+The layout should stay the same with all future versions.

 Bugs
 ----